oonipizzaoven/oonipizzaoven.github.io/README.md

    - Warm bowl in warm water first

-   - 2 cup 105 degree water
+   - 2 1/2 cups 105 degree water

-   - 1 tbsp active dry yeast
+   - 2 tsp active dry yeast

-   - 1/2 tsp sugar
+   - 1 tsp sugar

-2) Mix 1 1/2 tbsp of olive oil to yeast mixture

-3) Mix 4 1/4 cups of flour & 1 1/2 tsp salt
+2) Mix 7 cups of flour & 1 1/2 tsp salt

+3) Mix 1 1/2 tbsp of olive oil to flour/salt mixture

 4) Add yeast mixture to flour/salt

 5) Mix with spoon until starting to form then use hands and kneed adding small sprinkles of flour while kneading until dough isn't sticky.
+(10 minutes)

 6) Make dough into a ball

 7) Put a tbsp of olive oil in palm and cover dough ball

-8) Place dough ball in bowl and cover in plastic wrap and put in warm area like stove top
+8) Place dough ball in bowl and cover in plastic wrap and put in warm area for an hour to double in size

-9) Place plastic wrap over bowl and sit until double in size (about an hour)

-10) Take dough out and cut in four equal pieces.
+9) Take dough out and cut in four equal pieces.

-11) Make into 4 balls and sprinkle with flour and sit on wax paper for 15 minutes covered in plastic wrap
+10) Make into 4 balls and sprinkle with flour and cover with kitchen towel for 30 minutes

-12) flatten each ball with hand and use a little flour on both sides
+11) flatten each ball with hand and use a little flour on both sides

-13) Use rolling pin along with stretching to make each dough cirle thin, about 12-13 inches
+12) Stretching/roll to make each dough cirle thin, about 12-13 inches

-14) Place each floured flattened dough cirle between wax paper and place in refrigerator (can keep up to 3 days)
+13) Place each floured flattened dough cirle between wax paper and place in refrigerator (can keep up to 3 days)

-15) Get OONI to 900+ degrees (about 20 minutes)
+14) Get OONI to 900+ degrees (about 20 minutes) OR oven to 500 degrees

-16) Put a sprinkle of flour on peel
+15) Put a sprinkle of flour on peel

-17) Place flattened dough on peel and make sure dough moves by moving peel back and forth quickly
+16) Place flattened dough on peel and make sure dough moves by moving peel back and forth quickly

-18) Quickly place sauce, cheese and fav toppings
+17) Quickly place sauce, cheese and fav toppings

-19) Place pizza in OONI and turn down to 700 degrees by keeping closing damper a lttle (fyra) or flame down on propane model.
+18) Place pizza in OONI and turn down to 700 degrees by keeping closing damper a lttle (fyra) or flame down on propane model.
 On fyra keep door off while rotating every 10-20 seconds until bottom of crust is getting darker.

+(OR place on Pizza Stone in Oven)

-20) Turn up flame (Fyra: open damper & close door.
-Propabe: turn up flame) rotating every 10-20 seconds until toppings turn brown.
+19) Turn up flame (Fyra: open damper & close door.
+Propabe: turn up flame) rotating every 10-20 seconds until toppings turn brown (OR bake for about 15 minutes until cheese and crust is golden brown)

-21) Remove and place pizza in oven on keep warm setting until ready to serve
+20) Remove and place pizza in oven on keep warm setting until ready to serve

-22) Slice and serve!
+21) Slice and serve!

 ---